Root Canals in Jonesboro

 What happens during root canal treatment?

 If you don’t understand root canal treatment, you are not alone.
-A root canal actually refers to the inner canal of your tooth that can become infected due to decay or a fracture.
+The term "root canal" actually refers to the inner canal of your tooth that can become infected due to decay or a fracture.
 Underneath the protective enamel and dentin is a chamber inside your tooth that houses your nerve.
 It is surrounded by tissue called pulp.
 When decay reaches the inner canal of your tooth, it is very close to your nerve and can feel quite painful, which is why many people associate root canals with pain.

 The goal of treatment is to relieve your pain, eliminate infection, and allow you to heal.
 Your root canal dentist in Jonesboro will gently remove any infected or damaged tissue from inside your tooth, place medication in your root canal, and seal it to keep out food and bacteria, which could lead to another infection.
 Then your tooth is given time to heal before Dr. Bartels strengthens it with a dental crown or filling.